-He was the first network broadcaster to interview John Major after he succeeded Mrs Thatcher as leader of the British Conservative party.
+He was the first network broadcaster to interview John Major after he succeeded Mrs Thatcher as leader of the British Conservative party and Prime Minister.

 Peter has produced and presented radio and TV documentaries and special features on a wide range of topics.

 For the BBC World Service, he visited a unique community of people in California that enjoy particularly long lives.
 Living Longer in Lovely Hill explores the links between a meat-free diet, exercise and faith.

 Religion in Silicon Valley looks at the growth of churches, of multiple denominations, in the tech capital of the world.